Skip to main content

 Universal Credit payments

-As Universal Credit is calculated based on a household, we need to take in to account each person living in your normal residence.
+As Universal Credit is calculated based on a household, it needs to take in to account each person living in your normal residence.

 If you have a partner living in your normal residence who is working outside of Northern Ireland, you will need to report their earnings at the end of each assessment period.